cilium/cilium/Documentation/bpf.rst

 BPF file system instance was found, then tc will automatically mount it to the default location under ``/sys/fs/bpf/``.

-In case an instance was already found, then it will be used and no additional mount will be performed:
+In case an instance has already been found, then it will be used and no additional mount will be performed:

   ::